 But premenstrual dysphoric disorder (PMDD) is different.
 It causes emotional and physical symptoms, like PMS, but women with PMDD find their symptoms debilitating, and they often interfere with their daily lives, including work, school, social life, and relationships.

 Researchers don’t know the exact cause of PMDD.
 Most, however, think it may be an abnormal reaction to hormone changes related to your menstrual cycle.

-As with PMS, the exact cause of PMDD is not known.
-Most researchers, however, believe PMDD is brought about by the hormonal changes related to the menstrual cycle.
-Recent studies have shown a connection between PMDD and low levels of serotonin, a chemical in the brain that helps transmit nerve signals.
-Certain brain cells that use serotonin as a messenger are involved in controlling mood, attention, sleep, and pain.
-Therefore, chronic changes in serotonin levels can lead to PMDD symptoms.
+Studies have shown a connection between PMDD and low levels of serotonin, a chemical in your brain that helps transmit nerve signals.
+Certain brain cells that use serotonin also control mood, attention, sleep, and pain.
+Hormonal changes may cause a decrease in serotonin, leading to PMDD symptoms.

 - Mood swings

 - Intense anger and conflict with other people

 - Change in appetite

 - Cramps and bloating

 - Hot flashes

 If you have any of the classic symptoms of PMDD, you should see your doctor.
 She will review your medical history with you and give you a thorough exam, and will do some tests to find out how you are feeling emotionally and mentally.